qbleuse/RubiksCube/README.md

 we have less cube than with a simple one with this method which is always appreciated and we have a cube!
 Note that by having no rotation applied to the cube the cube is already solved.
-It is thanks to the fact that each face has a different color, we don't have to do nothing to choose the color or anything.
+It is thanks to the fact that each face has a different color, we do not have to do nothing to choose the color or anything.

 ________